Kron4ek/Conty/README.md

 If want to use some other distro then you need to manually obtain it from somewhere.

-When distro bootsrap is obtained, use create-conty.sh script to pack everything into a single executable.
+When distro bootsrap is obtained, use the **create-conty.sh** script to pack everything into a single executable.

 ```